SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

-## Install the Couchbase Monitors, App, and view the Dashboards
+## Install the Couchbase Monitors

-This page provides instructions for installing the Couchbase App, as well as examples of each of the App dashboards.
+The next sections provides instructions for installing the Couchbase App, as well as examples of each of the App dashboards.
 These instructions assume you have already set up the collection as described in the [Collect Logs and Metrics for the Couchbase](https://help.sumologic.com/07Sumo-Logic-Apps/24Web_Servers/Squid_Proxy/Collect_Logs_for_Squid_Proxy) App page.

 ### Pre-Packaged Alerts